Showing posts with label Work & Events. Show all posts

 1. Let them go online, supervised of course.

-My popular kid is Vito so he's the one who felt the loss of his friends the most.
+My frienldy kid is the eldest so he's the one who felt the loss of his friends the most.
 He sometimes plays video games with his friends after he told me this: "Mama, even Alfonso plays games with his friends and cousin.
 Fornite and Minecraft Realms.
 You have to let me play with them so I have someone to play with!"
 So I allow it as long as I'm in the same room.

 You can also try Messenger Kids.
-My middle child, Iñigo, is a huge fan.
+My middle child is a huge fan.
 He has to send messages and photos and videos he created to his friends and even their parents every day!
-Vito prefers Viber because he likes video chats.
+My eldest prefers Viber because he likes video chats.

 2. Introduce new experiences.

-Iñigo is an introvert so he's actually pretty happy to be home all day.
+My middle boy is actually pretty happy to be home all day.
 He can always find something to do in our house!
 This is what he suggested: "Experience lots of things at home - tasting new food, playing new games - so your child learns new things that we can talk about together."
 Yes, he talks like that to me when I ask his opinion on some of my articles.
 So cute!

 3. Get a furry friend.